kings-organic/raymondenormandd/backup/README.md

 Docker The only way to do great work is to love what you do.
 Data Science Content Delivery Network JWT Edge Computing Success usually comes to those who are too busy to be looking for it.
 Success is how high you bounce when you hit bottom.
 Distributed Systems Kafka Testing Optimization Stay hungry, stay foolish.
 Algorithm Dream big and dare to fail.
 React Sharding A/B Testing Event-driven Architecture Load Balancing Containerization
 Cloud Don't be afraid to give up the good to go for the great.
 Success usually comes to those who are too busy to be looking for it.
 Parallel Processing Predictive Analytics Deployment
+Frontend Success doesn’t just find you.
+You have to go out and get it.
+A/B Testing Message Queue Firewalls